 Degrees and Certificates

 Certificates, on the other hand, are usually completed in one year.
 Where associate’s degrees demonstrate both general knowledge and a focus in one area, certificate programs are generally confined solely to one area of study.
 These programs are often more affordable and easier to earn while working another job.
-The tradeoff is that an associate’s degree may look better to a prospective employer or certifying body.
+The tradeoff is that an associate degree may look better to a prospective employer or certifying body.

-The AAPC, for instance, recommends you have an associate’s degree before you take the CPC exam to become a certified coder.
+The AAPC, for instance, recommends you have an associate degree before you take the CPC exam to become a certified coder.
 That’s just a recommendation, though, and many professional coders and billers enter into the field with only a certificate in their respective subject.

-Bachelor’s degrees in medical billing and coding are not offered frequently.
+Bachelor’s degrees are not offered as frequently from accredited medical coding schools online.
 If you’re going to earn a bachelor’s degree in health informatics (the general field of health information, including collection, analysis, and management), you’ll want to look for managerial positions related to coding and billing, rather than coding and billing itself.
 We won’t be covering bachelor’s degrees here.

-Community colleges and technical schools are the best option for learning medical billing and coding.
+Community colleges and technical schools are among the best options for learning medical billing and coding.
 First, they’re less expensive than traditional universities.
 Second, several of them offer both associate and certificate programs, meaning you can choose the path that works best for you.
 Third, they’re flexible.
 Most community colleges and technical schools offer night classes, meaning you can earn a certificate or degree while continuing your career.

 Note that you may make an exception for professional organizations like the AAPC and the American Health Information Management Association, or AHIMA.
 Both of these professional organizations offer courses in medical billing and coding.
 However, since they’re not education bodies, they can’t be accredited.
 Taking courses from these organizations can be expensive, though, and it’s still better to pursue a degree or certificate at a community college or technical school than take classes solely through the AAPC or AHIMA.